 If the Plans call for the structure to have a step-up in elevation, pour the higher leveling pad so that its surface is 1.23 or 2.46 ft. above those of the lower pad depending on the Plans.
-Leave a 12-in. gap between the higher pad and the start of the lower pad at the stepup location (Figure 15).
+Leave a 12-in. maximum gap between the higher pad and the start of the lower pad at the step-up location (Figure 15).

-Step A-4, Wall Line: On the leveling pad.
-Establish a layout line for the face of the structure.
+Step B-4: Wall Line - On the leveling pad establish a layout line for the face of the structure.
 This may be different than the wall's LOL given in the contract documents.

-B. Erecting the Initial Panel Course
+C. Erecting the Initial Panel Course

-Step B-1, Panel Placement: Panel layout usually begins at the lowest leveling pad and from left to right when facing the front of the structure (Figure 17).
-Place the first B_n (half) panel 1 on the leveling pad.
+Step C-1: Panel Placement - Panel layout usually begins at the lowest leveling pad or a fixed point such as a corner or existing structure (Figure 16).
+Place the first B_n (half) panel (1) on the leveling pad.
 Check the horizontal level and shim as needed.
-Align the face of the panel along the layout line; and using wooden wedges at the base of the panel, set the batter for the panel.
+Align the face of the panel along the layout line; and using bracing in addition to wooden wedges at the base of the panel, set the batter for the panel.

-Throughout construction it is of utmost importance that the panel type and number of recesses of each panel match the requirements as shown on the approved Plans.
+Throughout construction it is of utmost importance that the panel type and number of tie strips of each panel match the requirements as shown on the approved Plans.

-Bearing Bloks are not used under the first course of panels between the leveling pad, unless specifically shown on the Plans or separately authorized in writing by The Reinforced Earth Company.
+Bearing pads are not used under the first course of panels between the leveling pad, unless specifically shown on the Plans or separately authorized in writing by The Reinforced Earth Company.
 If needed, only rubber shims may be used to shim between the leveling pad and first course of panels.
-Wood shims are not permitted at any point in the structure.
+Permanent wood shims are not permitted at any point in the structure.